richardscarrott/jquery-ui-carousel/README.md

 #### orientation: 'horizontal' (string)
 Sets the orientation of the carousel, either 'horizontal' or 'vertical'.

+#### loop: false (boolean)
+If set to true carousel will loop back to first or last page accordingly.

 #### pagination: true (boolean)
 Sets whether pagination links should be included, pagination links are inserted as an ordered list.